Atul-Kumar-Rana/AWS-Notify/README.md

-ECHO-MAIL
+AWS Notify
-ECHO-MAIL is a mass mailing system that leverages AWS services including Lambda, S3, and SNS to send bulk emails efficiently.
+AWS Notify is a mass mailing system that leverages AWS services including Lambda, S3, and SNS to send bulk emails efficiently.
 The project is designed to be scalable, cost-effective, and easy to manage.

 Table of Contents
 Project Overview